Elon Musk gives evidence in 'pedo guy' court battle against British diver

 There were moments when the court broke out in to laughter - like when Musk was elaborating on the professional conman who approached him offering to dig dirt on Mr Unsworth.

-Later he was quoted back a tweet he’d written suggesting he hoped Mr Unsworth would sue him, "Be careful what you wish for" he joked grimly.
+Later he was quoted a tweet he’d written suggesting he hoped Mr Unsworth would sue him.
+"Be careful what you wish for," he joked grimly.

 The second day of the trial will see more questions for Musk, and likely the first evidence from the man suing him.